Contact for Apply for a Efficiency and Regionalization grant

 What you need for Apply for a Efficiency and Regionalization grant

-If you have questions not answered above or your organization’s Chief Executive needs assistance with a passcode, please contact the Division of Local Services by sending an email to Sean Powers at email@example.com.
+If you have questions not answered above or your organization’s Chief Executive needs assistance with a passcode, please contact the Division of Local Services by sending an email to Frank Gervasio at email@example.com.

 How to apply Apply for a Efficiency and Regionalization grant

 More info for Apply for a Efficiency and Regionalization grant

 Please review the application instructions below.
-You will then be asked to enter your passcode at the bottom of the page to fill out the application.
+You will be asked to enter your passcode to fill out the application.
+You can only apply for ONE E&R Program per community.

 Step 1 – Eligible entity: Identify as a city, town, regional school district, school district considering forming a regional school district or regionalizing services, regional planning agency, or council of government.